+Save Our Historic Firehouse, Inc. is pleased to announce that we have been granted 501 (c)(3) status by the Internal Revenue Service.
+All of your monetary donations are now tax deductible!
 The committee is currently researching and applying for grants and has received donations to help in getting this structure on the way to renovation.
-It is possible they will have some grant money by late summer.

 The committee has also done a mailing to over 300 alumni of Bath Township Consolidated School and hope continue mailings to reach more recent graduates of all Fairborn city schools.
 We sincerely thank everyone who has donated to date.